bihelix-io/bihelix-wallet-sdk/README.md

 The standard deviation for RGB

-> When creating a new wallet, it is recommended to use RGB with the OP_RETURN wpkh derivation path `m/84h/1h/0h/9` (testnet) or `m/84h/0h/0h/9` (mainnet) as suggested by the RGB official.
+> When creating a new wallet, it is recommended to use RGB with the OP_RETURN wpkh derivation path `m/84h/0h/0h/9` (mainnet) as suggested by the RGB official.
 Theoretically, other derivations are also supported for now, currently there is no restriction.

 Full descriptor with hardend list